MetaFam/TheGame/docs/playbooks/entering-daos-as-a-writer.md

 <br />

 A curious non-native to Web3 currently exploring Metagame.
-I work with text and some graphical elements with an emphasis on Social and Pcychological aspects of this DAO space.
+I work with text and some graphical elements with an emphasis on Social and Psychological aspects of this DAO space.
 Former long term off gridder/Boat Gypsy (Capitalism survivor), trained Medical Herbalist and diverse manual trades worker (Gardening, Landscaping, Stonework, Boat Renovator, Structural Repairs on historic buildings, Construction Carpentry)
 I aim to bring awareness from Psychodynamic Group work, Ritual self-dev work, Personal Psychotherapy journey and Alt approaches to personal freedom.
 I love to promote responsible Anarchic co-operation, humour, honesty, diversity, majik and integrity.